DIY Respiratory Support (ALLERGY) Tincture: Mullein & Marshmallow

 You may also be interested in these related articles in my cold and flu care series: How to Prevent a Cold/Flu Naturally, What Herbs & Remedies to Take if You Feel a Cold or Flu Coming On, How to Deal With Symptoms of Cold & Flu if You Do Happen to Get Sick (Fever, Congestion, Cough, Sore Throat, etc.), and How to Recover Quickly and STAY Recovered.
 Also, here is an article for children specifically: How to Boost Your Child's Immune System.

-Note: There are affiliate links scattered throughout this article.
+FTC Disclosure: There are affiliate links scattered throughout this article.
 If you click through and make any kind of purchase, I'll receive a small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead blog--Heidi

 How to Make an Herbal Tincture That Supports Allergy Symptoms and Sinus Issues